Comment Period and Public Hearing

 As an Entitlement Community receiving annual grants on a formula basis from the United States Department of Housing and Urban Development (HUD), the City of Bloomington is required to develop and adopt a five-year Consolidated Plan and Annual Action Plan detailing the goals for and use of Community Development Block Grant (CDBG) funds to benefit the community.
 The 2020-2024 Consolidated Plan summarizes all public and stakeholder input collected over the past months and details priorities and objectives for spending over the next five years (May 1, 2020 through April 30, 2025).
 The 2020 Annual Action Plan describes CDBG-funded projects and activities proposed for the period between May 1, 2020 and April 30, 2021, the 1st year of the 2020-2024 Consolidated Plan.
 The Consolidated Plan and Action Plan were prepared in accordance with regulations established by HUD for CDBG Entitlement Communities.

-The City’s annual entitlement grant for Program Year 2020 is estimated to be approximately $550,000.
-In addition to the entitlement grant, the City expects to receive $30,000 in program income and carry over approximately $150,000 from the prior program years.
-Activities funded under the 2020 Annual Action Plan will support the goals to preserve the existing affordable housing stock, eliminate conditions of slum and blight, support agencies providing services to vulnerable populations, provide quality services and facilities to the public, and effectively and proficiently administer the CDBG program.
-Proposed funding to activities may be increased or reduced based on the actual allocation, program income and/or carry-over funding.
+The City’s annual entitlement grant for Program Year 2020 is $559,514.
+In addition to the entitlement grant, the City expects to receive $30,000 in program income and carry over approximately $275,000 from the prior program year.
+The City will receive $329,114 in CDBG-CV through the CARES Act to prevent, prepare for and respond to the COVID-19 pandemic.
+Activities funded under the 2020 Annual Action Plan will support goal to preserve the existing affordable housing stock ($252,850), eliminate of conditions of slum and blight ($180,000), support agencies providing services to vulnerable populations ($84,744), provide quality services and facilities to the public ($190,000), effectively and proficiently administer the CDBG program ($66,000) and respond to COVID-19 ($329,114).
+Proposed funding to activities may be increased or reduced based on the actual program income and/or carry-over funding.

 Participation of all residents, including but not limited to non-English speaking and physically, visually and hearing impaired individuals, is strongly encouraged.
-Individuals with impairments are asked to provide a minimum of 3 days notification prior to the above public hearing dates so that appropriate accommodations can be made.
+Individuals with impairments are asked to provide a minimum of 3-days notification prior to the above public hearing date so that appropriate accommodations can be made.